 If purchasing a Water Blade for the first time, be sure to go for one that can collect or channel the water off with a single or double T shape at the end on the blade.

 Do not go for a bargain bucket flat blade version as if a bit of dust or dirt does get trapped there is no-where else for it to go with the flat blade version.

 3. Chamois Leather

 Until recently the chamois leather was by far the most common tool for removing water and drying our motors, these natural based products have stood the test of time.

-Great for absorbing water, gentle on your paintwork and long lasting (if properly cared for and stored).
-The downside of the chamois is the ringing out and the fact that there is no “nap” or “pile” and if any dirt does get picked up in the drying process it will likely rub between the surface of your paintwork and the chamois, again causing fine swirling.
+Great for absorbing water, gentle on your paintwork and long-lasting (if properly cared for and stored).
+The downside of chamois leathers is the ringing out and the fact that there is no “nap” or “pile” and if any dirt does get picked up in the drying process it will likely rub between the surface of your paintwork and the chamois, again causing fine swirling.

 4. Microfibre Drying Towel